Fight Club meets The West Wing

 How far would he have gone to try to find his way home again?

-NEW RELEASE: From the bestselling author of Silk Road comes a brand-new sweeping action epic about the lost legion of Carrhae.
-Set against a sprawling canvas of Parthia, the Han dynasty, the Seven Seas of ancient Arab traders, and Rome in the last days of the republic, Ends of the Earth is historical adventure on a breathtaking scale.
+From the bestselling author of Silk Road comes a sweeping action epic about the lost legion of Carrhae.
+Set against a sprawling canvas of Parthia, the Han dynasty, the Seven Seas of ancient Arab traders, and Rome in the last days of the Republic, Ends of the Earth is historical adventure on a breathtaking scale.